klloyd0/about/index.md

 # About Myself
 ## Who Are You Anyway?

+I'll just be cheeky and start with a classic bit of code we all first probably learned.

+`print("Hello world!")`

+Hello world!

 You can just call me Kelsie!
 At the time of writing I am a graduating senior at UCSD majoring in Interdisciplinary Computing in the Arts and minoring in Computer Science and Engineering.

 ## Why Are You in Programming?